 Quick Checklist: Parts, Tools, Time, and Safety

-Before you start, gather all parts and tools so the job goes smoothly: you’ll need a thermostat with black housing, an Aisin water pump with its gasket and O-rings, optional new radiator hoses and clamps, plus a socket extension, ratchet, 10mm/12mm/14mm sockets, vise grips, a flat head screwdriver, and thread lock.
+Before you start, gather all parts and tools so the job goes smoothly.
+You will need a thermostat with housing, an Aisin water pump with its gasket and O-rings (Aisin part WPT-083 for the 4.0L V6; WPT-157 for the 2.7L 4-cyl — confirm fitment for your specific model year), optional new radiator hoses and clamps, plus a socket extension, ratchet, 10mm/12mm/14mm sockets, vise grips, a flat-head screwdriver, and thread locker.
+Replacing the thermostat at the same time is recommended — since access requires the same disassembly, it saves significant future labor cost.
 Confirm thermostat compatibility with your Tacoma model year before removal.
-You’ll also want proper coolant and a plan for disposal.

 Tools, Parts & Safety Gear for a Tacoma Water Pump Swap